-240 In Eq.
+In Eq.
 (5), M{x_i} denotes the bending moment corresponding to the stress level S_i .
 We evaluate the moments (M_x) accounting for flapwise moments in the blade root.
-The section parameters c and I_y represent the local radius (half the chord length) and the second moment of inertia about the axis perpendicular to the moment direction, respectively.
+The section parameters c and I_y represent the maximum distance from the neutral axis and the second moment of inertia about the axis perpendicular to the moment direction, respectively.
 Due to confidentiality constraints, the specific values of these parameters are not disclosed.

-Using rainflow counting Endo et al. (1967) of the moments in each 10-minute simulation and the models mentioned (Basquin and Palmgren-Miner), we estimate the 10-minute fatigue damage via Eq.
+Using rainflow counting (Endo et al., 1967) of the moments in each 10 min simulation and the models mentioned (Basquin and Palmgren-Miner), we estimate the 10 min fatigue damage via Eq.
 (6).